Applications for the MAK Schindler Scholarship Program Artists and Architects-in-Residence Program must include the following:

 - the interface of art and architecture or

 - experimental spatial approaches in the form of objects, installations, video works, films, texts, and new media projects.

 Please understand that we cannot accept unbound pages.

 As additional documentation, the application should include up to 3 catalogs or up to 3 examples of films, videos, or new media material (no originals).

 We ask you to select, for your dossier, a representative selection of your projects that conveys an impression of your distinctive approach.
 The material submitted should be no larger than A3 format and should weigh no more than 1 kilogram; videos and films on a data stick in H.264/MPEG-4

 The intensive concern with architecture and issues of space is to be the subject of a critical reflection, which involves artistic, architectural, and socially relevant tasks and functions.
 What is of importance is the critical look at architecture and art as an aesthetic language that structures the present, as a medium of political and economic representation, as an expression of individuality and a part of social life.
 The focus is on the interaction of different media and strategies − built spaces and spatial installations, painting, video, models, sculptures, urban research, and projects in the public space.

 What is important for assessing the L.A. project is a high degree of independence in form and content; the ability to critically examine current trends in art, architecture, and society; the compelling connection with Los Angeles as the place of implementing or continuing the applicant's own work as well as a conceptual and experimental approach.

-Should you be selected for the MAK Schindler Scholarship Program, your data and documents will be passed on to the MAK Center L.A. and in the public interest permanently stored for archiving purposes both in the MAK and in the MAK Center L.A.
-In addition, your photograph and name will be published on the homepage of the MAK Center L.A.
+Should you be selected for the MAK Schindler Scholarship Program, your data and documents will be passed on to the MAK Center for Art and Architecture, Los Angeles, and in the public interest permanently stored for archiving purposes both in the MAK and in the MAK Center for Art and Architecture, Los Angeles.
+In addition, your photograph and name will be published on the homepage of the MAK Center for Art and Architecture, Los Angeles.